velipso/sink/docs/crash-course.md

 --------------------

 ```
-break       else      for          nil
+break       end          nil
-continue    elseif    goto         return
+continue    enum         return
-declare     embed     if           using
+declare     for          using
-def         end       include      var
+def         goto         var
-do          enum      namespace    while
+do          if           while
+else        include
+elseif      namespace
 ```

 ```